Ujjwal21293/Ground-State-Energy-Estimation/README.md

 - **Error Mitigation Techniques**: Includes code snippets using Ignis tools like measurement error mitigation.
 - **Real Hardware Execution**: Provides code structure to submit circuits to IBM Quantum backend via `qiskit-ibm-provider`.

-These sections are scaffolded for future work and extension.
+The above two sections are scaffolded for future work and extension.

 ---